markusmoenig/Eldiron/docs/docs/creator/docks/pixel_tile_editor.md

 ## Materials And Normals

-Tiles in Eldiron are used in both 2D and 3D, so the final tile data also carries packed material data and normals.
+Tiles in Eldiron are used in both 2D and 3D.
+The pixel tile editor edits the visible color frames; it does not paint per-pixel render material values.

 For authored pixel tiles:

 - editing changes the visible tile texture directly
-- normals are generated from the tile texture/material data path used by Eldiron
+- normals are generated from the tile texture data used by Eldiron
+- render material comes from high-level material metadata, such as tile presets, palette entry presets, or object overrides

 Procedural node groups use the node graph editor instead and can generate height-driven normals from graph output.